-- Schengen Visa (EUROPE): The Schengen visa is necessary for the non-European and non-British crew.
+- Schengen Visa (EUROPE): The Schengen visa is necessary for most non-European and non-British crew.
 It allows you to move freely between all the European countries that make up the Schengen area.
 It can be obtained from the embassy of your first point of entry into Europe.

 - Seamans Discharge Book: Once you are employed on a vessel you may apply for a Seamans Discharge Book from the flag state of the vessel on which you are employed.
 This may be useful for tax purposes and in certain circumstances, it may even act as a passport if you do not have the necessary visa for a certain area.